Skip to main content

 Free Open Source Software (FOSS) does not mean that it is without cost.
 It does mean that the you have access to the code so that you are free to use it, study it, and/or enhance it.
 These reasons contribute to Slurm (and FOSS in general) being subject to active research and development worldwide, displacing proprietary software in many environments.
 If the software is large and complex, like Slurm or the Linux kernel, then while there is no license fee, its use is not without cost.

 If your work is important, you’ll want the leading Slurm experts at your disposal to keep your systems operating at peak efficiency.
-While Slurm has a global development community incorporating leading edge technology, SchedMD personnel have developed most of the code and can provide competitively priced commercial support.
-SchedMD works with various organizations to provide a range of support options ranging from remote level-3 support to 24×7 on-site personnel.
+While Slurm has a global development community incorporating leading edge technology, SchedMD personnel have developed most of the code and can provide competitively priced commercial slurm support.
 Customers switching from commercial workload mangers to Slurm typically report higher scalability, better performance and lower costs.

 What does "Slurm" stand for?